-Colton loves horticulture because he can work outside and have a positive environmental impact
+Colton Schlitters loves horticulture because he can work outside and have a positive environmental impact

-Colton plans to work in the landscape and nursery industry upon graduating in May 2020
+Horticulture student Colton Schlitters plans to work in the landscape and nursery industry upon graduating in May 2020.

 What is your horticulture concentration and graduation date?

 I am focused in landscape design, construction, and management and I will be graduating in May of 2020.

 How did you first get interested in horticulture?